TimurRM/git_seminar/git_readme.md

-# Using branches in control versions.
+# Using branches in control versions

 * To rename branch run **git branch -m <name>**
 * To create new branch run **git branch <branch_name>**
 * To merge branches run **git merge <branch_name>**